mbruel/ngPost/README.md

-	-f or -from        : uploader (in nzb file, article one is random) -a or -article_size: article size (default one: 716800) -z or -msg_id      : msg id signature, after the @ (default one: ngPost)
+	-f or -from        : uploader (in nzb file, article one is random) -a or -article_size: article size (default one: 716800) -z or -msg_id      : msg id signature, after the @ (default one: ngPost) -r or -retry       : number of time we retry to an Article that failed (default: 5)

 // without config file, you can provide all the parameters to connect to ONE SINGLE server
 	-h or -host        : NNTP server hostname (or IP)